s20488/BSI/README.md

          16/21 : 1/3=16 : 7

+#### 3. Calculate probability that only one of woman or man will be selecte with specified probability
+        A man and his wife appear in an interview for two vacancies in the same post.
+        The probability of husband's selection is 1/7 and the probability of wife's selection is 1/5 What is the probability that only one of them is selected ?

+        Answer:
+        P(A)=1/7
+        P(B)=1/5

+        So there is 6/7 probability for men to not to be selected and 4/5 for woman So required probability will be:
+        P[(A and notB)or(B and notA)]=(1/7)*(4/5)+(1/5)*(6/7)=(4+6)/35=10/35

-#### 3. Calculation probability of finding 2 kids from group that contains x kids,y womans,z mens
+#### 4. Calculation probability of finding 2 kids from group that contains x kids, y womans, z mens

       Four persons are  chosen at random from a group containing 3  men, 2  women and  4  children.
       Calculate the chances that exactly two of them will be children.